mate-academy/layout_miami/README.md

 # Miami landing page

 In this task, you will learn how to implement a landing page.
-To do that:
+To do that:sdsds

 - choose a landing page design from the list below;
   - [BOSE landing](https://www.figma.com/file/OMjQNb3hg1LKMV4OwyQ3Ao/BOSE?node-id=0%3A1)